stelligent/dromedary/README.md

 #### Configure Jenkins Security

+**IMPORTANT**: It's very important that you enable Jenkins security.

 From CodePipeline, click on any of the Actions to launch Jenkins.
 From Jenkins, perform the following steps to configure security:

 1. Manage `Jenkins` > `Configure Global Security`